Do you know about the Miso Miracle Food?

 (If packaged/prepared, be sure it says “freeze-dried” for better quality)

 Current favorite: Was Miso Master Red and Miso Master Barley mixed half-and-half, now it is the Barley by itself.
+The white is good, too!

 Avoid all unfermented soy products like soy milk and tofu

-(due to hormonal and mineral effects)
+(due to hormonal disruptions and blocking beneficial minerals)

 I have about 2.5 cups every morning.
 My sweetie has about 1.5 cups.
 (4 cup recipe) Yum!